 Coaching qualifications

-Eligibility
+Eligibility requirements

-• Successfully completed a PGA recognised training programme.
+• Successfully completed a PGA-recognised training programme

-• Obtained an ASQ level 2 certificate in coaching golf.
+• Obtained an ASQ Level 2 Certificate in Coaching Golf

-• Completed an appropriate child protection course.
+• Completed an appropriate child protection course

-• Completed a background check.
+• Passed a background check

 Playing requirements

-Why become a PGA Professional?
+Why pursue a career as a PGA Professional?

-The PGA offers three qualifications;
+The PGA offers three formal qualifications:

 • FdSc – BSc (Hons) Foundation Degree in Professional Golf (in association with the University of Birmingham)